tapper7/Soundboards-in-JavaFX-/README.md

 pack your waves in short sound bytes, like Jodie Foster saying "He said ...
 I can smell your c---" etc. upload them here or save if poss.
 I'm going to include a code snip using the xylophone ex. found on Netbeans.

+here is an example of Greg Hughes using multiple button boards **masterfully** during a live interview about child-abuse w/ Bob Kelly: http://tapper7.com/best-improvised-radio-bit-ever/

 So this will start as say *3 button boards* for each of the above movies and *1 button board for "rules"*

 *Classic OnA bytes should be collected for posterity as the show is pretty much done for.* "I broke my knee dude," "8-track pr0n" and others...*u get the idea.* Someone built a decent one in Flash about 8 yrs ago.
 I'd build on top of it if I had a way to create executable .flv web pages, but I dont. u can find his sample board on www.wackbag.com.